Uninsured Motorist Property Damage Insurance: It’s Like Magic but Better

 Uninsured Motorist Bodily Injury Insurance

-Uninsured motorist bodily insurance coverage pays for any medical bills, loss of wages, and other sufferings that the hit-and-run incident inflicted upon you and your passengers.
+Uninsured motorist bodily insurance coverage pays for any medical bills, loss of wages, and other suffering that the hit-and-run incident inflicted upon you and your passengers.

 Underinsured Motorist Insurance